fallandar/GetCleanData_Coursera/README.md

 8. The outout produced is combined with activities and subjects and column names are assigned (using 'namescol').

-9. The output table is written to file 'samsung_out.txt'.
+9. The output table is written to file 'samsung_out.txt' in R working dir.